Skip to main content

 What is the OSI Model?

-The open systems interconnection (OSI) model represents computer network technology in seven layers.
+The Open Systems Interconnection (OSI) model represents computer network technology in seven layers.
 The International Organization for Standardization created the model to provide a standard for communication between computer systems.
 Consider the OSI model a universal language for computer networking.

 If you want more information about the OSI model, read this Wikipedia article.